griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

 [04/26/24 13:13:01] INFO     ToolkitTask 5b46f9ef677c4b31906b48aba3f45e2c
                              Input: What is the square root of 12345?
 [04/26/24 13:13:07] INFO     Subtask 611d98ea5576430fbc63259420577ab2
-                             Thought: To find the square root of 12345, I can use the Calculator action with the expression "12345 ** 0.5".
+                             Thought: To find the square root of 12345, I can use the CalculatorTool action with the expression "12345 ** 0.5".
-                             Actions: [{"name": "Calculator", "path": "calculate", "input": {"values": {"expression": "12345 ** 0.5"}}, "tag": "sqrt_12345"}]
+                             Actions: [{"name": "CalculatorTool", "path": "calculate", "input": {"values": {"expression": "12345 ** 0.5"}}, "tag": "sqrt_12345"}]
 [04/26/24 13:13:08] INFO     Subtask 611d98ea5576430fbc63259420577ab2
-                             Response: Output of "Calculator.calculate" was stored in memory with memory_name "TaskMemory" and artifact_namespace
+                             Response: Output of "CalculatorTool.calculate" was stored in memory with memory_name "TaskMemory" and artifact_namespace
                              "7554b69e1d414a469b8882e2266dcea1"
 [04/26/24 13:13:15] INFO     Subtask 32b9163a15644212be60b8fba07bd23b
                              Thought: The square root of 12345 has been calculated and stored in memory.
-I can retrieve this value using the TaskMemoryClient action with the query path, providing the memory_name and artifact_namespace as input.
+I can retrieve this value using the TaskMemoryTool action with the query path, providing the memory_name and artifact_namespace as input.
-                             Actions: [{"tag": "retrieve_sqrt", "name": "TaskMemoryClient", "path": "query", "input": {"values": {"memory_name": "TaskMemory", "artifact_namespace": "7554b69e1d414a469b8882e2266dcea1", "query": "What is the result of the calculation?"}}}]
+                             Actions: [{"tag": "retrieve_sqrt", "name": "TaskMemoryTool", "path": "query", "input": {"values": {"memory_name": "TaskMemory", "artifact_namespace": "7554b69e1d414a469b8882e2266dcea1", "query": "What is the result of the calculation?"}}}]
 [04/26/24 13:13:16] INFO     Subtask 32b9163a15644212be60b8fba07bd23b
                              Response: The result of the calculation is 111.1080555135405.